olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```
 If you had an error go back and check your code.
 Then recompile it and try again.

+# MPI Communcation Patterns
-Communications can be either of two forms:
+MPI Communications can be either of two forms:
 * Point-to-Point : Two processes in the same communicator are going to communicate.
 * Collective : All the processes in a communicator are going to communicate together.

+# Point to Point MPI Communication

+Point to Point routines involve two and only two processes.
+One process explicitly initiates send operation and one process explicitly initiates receive operation

+Several send/receive flavors available:
+* Blocking/non-blocking
+* Buffered/non-buffered
+* Combined send-receive